peristron/signalfoundry_v3/README.md

 The application looks for contextual cues indicating that a concept may be rejected, limited, contrasted, or used only as comparison.
 Examples include “not,” “rather than,” “instead,” and similar qualifying constructions.

-This layer reduces—but cannot eliminate—the risk of treating a mentioned idea as an endorsed or central claim.
+This layer reduces, but cannot eliminate, the risk of treating a mentioned idea as an endorsed or central claim.

 </details>